ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

 Immanuel Kant's Table of Categories is a categorization of the twelve fundamental concepts of the understanding (Verstand) that Kant believed to be necessary for any meaningful experience.
-The Table of Categories consists of four sets of three categories each, representing the four primary functions of the understanding: quantity, quality, relation, and modality.
+The Table of Categories consist of four sets of three categories each, representing the four primary functions of the understanding: quantity, quality, relation, and modality.

-### Synthetic judgement a priori {#synthetic-judgement-a-priori}
+### Synthetic judgment a priori {#synthetic-judgment-a-priori}

 Synthetic judgment a priori is a term used to refer to a type of judgment that is based on an innate knowledge or ability of the human mind.
-It is a judgment that does not rely on empirical evidence or experience, and is instead based purely on the logical reasoning of the mind.
+It is a judgment that does not rely on empirical evidence or experience and is instead based purely on the logical reasoning of the mind.